Boston personal injury firm Crowe & Mulvey sued by former client for alleged Legal Malpractice

 39 United States governors have issued Sleep Apnea Awareness Proclamations, many of them mentioning Evans mother by name.
 Those Proclamations can be seen at helen-bousquet.com.

 The Massachusetts Appeals Court stated in an Order that the firm failed to object during trial to the issue in what would be a cause to appeal.
-The firm also did not do a conflict check on the judge, who was married to a doctor with admitting privileges in the very same hospital Evans was suing.
+The firm also did not do a conflict check on the judge, Lawrence Suprerior Court Judge Salim R. Tabit, who was married to a doctor with at least admitting privileges in the very same hospital Evans was suing.

 Evans has named Florence Carey, an attorney at the firm and another attorney, as well as the firm itself.